GuljahanG/vscode-laravel-translation-helper/README.md

 2. Right-click and choose **Process and Update Localization Files**.
 3. Or press `Ctrl+Alt+T` to wrap text instantly.

+## 📹 How to Use

+Watch our [How to Use video](https://youtu.be/4sR6uybrXG0) for a step-by-step guide on using this extension.

 ## 🎹 Keybindings

 - `Ctrl+Alt+T`: Quick wrap selected text.